AmrMKayid/Cognitev/README.md

 	- I'm sure that the dashboard and the platform will be even simpler as I can indicate from iOS App pics!

 - Synchronization:
-	- availability on both web and mobile.
+	- Availability on both web and mobile.

 - The Guides:
-	- the provided instruction to use the platform
+	- The provided _instruction_ to use the platform
-	- videos and resources that help people to start using the platform easily
+	- _Videos and Resources_ that help people to start using the platform easily

 - Support:
 	- _Live Chat_: providing the website with a live chat and caring about the customer support